Encore

 Supabase provides a fixed set of services: Postgres, Auth, Storage, Edge Functions, and Realtime.
 You work within these boundaries.
 For message queues or other infrastructure, you'd integrate external services.

 Encore provisions infrastructure from your code.
-Declare a database, Pub/Sub topic, cron job, or object storage as a TypeScript object, and Encore creates the corresponding cloud resources when you deploy.
+Declare a database, Pub/Sub topic, cron job, or object storage as a TypeScript object, and Encore creates the corresponding cloud resources when you deploy using sensible defaults for each provider.
+When you need more control, those defaults are yours to configure.

 import { SQLDatabase } from "encore.dev/storage/sqldb";